nikitaranshur98-stack/demo/README.md

 # demo
-Ahis is my first repository.
+This is my first repository.
 <br>
 Author - Nikita Shinde